Marcus Smith (rugby union): Early life

-Born in the Philippines to an English father and a Filipina mother, Smith started playing rugby union at the age of seven for Centaurs RFC when his family moved to Singapore.
+Born in Parañaque, Metro Manila in the Philippines to an English father and a Filipina mother, Smith started playing rugby union at the age of seven for Centaurs RFC when his family moved to Singapore.
 He moved to the United Kingdom at the age of thirteen and subsequently received a sports scholarship to attend Brighton College, where he captained the school's 1st XV.
 The young fly-half was named Player of the Tournament at the 2016 St Joseph's Rugby Festival.

 Club career

 The fly-half first represented Harlequins at the 2016 Premiership Rugby Sevens Series.

 During the 2016–17 season, as part of the Harlequin Elite Player Development Group (EPDG), Smith played five fixtures for the Harlequin U18s Academy side, scoring two tries; one each against London Irish and Saracens and contributing ten points from the tee in Harlequins U18s Academy Final win over Sale Sharks U18s.

 In March 2017, Smith was promoted from the EPDG up to the full-time Academy starting in June.

 Smith was named in the 12-man senior squad, alongside another Brighton College graduate Calum Waters, for the 2017 Singha Premiership Rugby Sevens at Franklin's Gardens.
 Smith scored two tries against London Irish on the first day and assisted Harlequins in reaching the club semi-final before losing out to Newcastle Falcons.

 On 2 September 2017, Smith made his professional debut wearing the number 10 jersey for the senior Harlequins side in the Premiership Rugby London Double Header fixture against London Irish at Twickenham Stadium.
 At just 18 years and 200 days old, he became the second youngest fly-half to debut in the history of the competition.
 Two weeks later, Smith gave a Man-of-the-Match performance against Wasps, helping to end the home side's 20-match winning streak at Ricoh Arena.

 In September 2020, he became the second youngest player in Premiership history to reach 500 points in the competition at 21 years and 207 days old.
 Only Jonny Wilkinson achieved the feat at a younger age.
+In April 2021, he scored the winning try in the closing moments during a 25–21 victory against London Irish.
+In the following game, he scored 28 points including the winning try in the last play, during a 48–46 victory against Wasps.
 He started in the Premiership final against Exeter Chiefs on 26 June 2021 as Harlequins won the game 40–38 in the highest scoring Premiership final ever, which included four conversions from Smith's boot.